RofaeilAshaiaa/SimpleWeatherApp/README.md

 - When the user search for a city and click on one, we need to reload the ui with the selected city and update the UI accordingly.
 - The Search view needs to be moved over the main home screen UI instead of pushing the content down and appear in top of it.
+- Adding unit tests and UI tests.

+## Known Issues
 - Some times the search field is cleared without clicking the clear icon due to a bug in current search implementation.
-- Adding units tests and UI tests.